mox17/teensy-car-sensors/design.md

 2. The overall timestamp is updated.
 3. The direction is calculated
    * If direction is valid and the same as previous direction, a record with (time, pulsecount) is added to a circular buffer.
 The buffer holds up to N latest entries.
 The count is updated, but never exceeds N, as old entried are discarded.
-   * If the direction is valid buf different from previous direction, the buffer is cleared and a single new record saved.
+   * If the direction is valid but different from previous direction, the buffer is cleared and a single new record saved.
 4. The rate of wheel events to main computer is limited to max one update per 5ms.
-If time since last update (there is a special timestamp for this) is 5ms or more, a new update is calculated and put on TX queue.
+If time since last update (there is a special timestamp for this) is 5ms or more, a new update is calculated and put on the TX queue for wheel events.
 This calculation includes speed in pulses/second, based on the first and last entry in the buffer.
-If only one sample is in buffer, the speed is defined as 0.
+If only one sample is in the buffer, the speed is defined as 0.

-### timer event
+### Timer events
 The wheel events are sent at least every 200ms.
 A timer handler is called from main loop every 200ms.

 An interval timer could also be used, resources permitting.

-If no wheel update has been sent for 200ms, then no interrupts have been received for 200ms.
+If no wheel update have been sent for 200ms, then no interrupts have been received for 200ms.

 A new event record with same pulse count and direction, but different timestamp is added to buffer, and speed is calculated from this.